-This is a hard thing to learn in our fast paced world and it applies to so many areas of our life.
+This is a hard thing to learn in our fast-paced world and it applies to so many areas of our life.
 We often need to have patience and allow for things to happen in God’s timing.

 It seemed like my miscarriage drug on forever and there was no end in sight.
-All I wanted to do was to get to a place where we could try to conceive again, and I could put the whole thing behind me; but it took some time for us to get to that point and I really had to work on having patience.
+All I wanted to do was to get to a place where we could try to conceive again, and I could put the whole thing behind me, but it took some time for us to get to that point and I really had to work on having patience.

 Patience is truly a virtue, meaning it is not easy to come by.
-We all want what we want now, but often times God wants us to have a little patience and trust Him for things to happen in His timing.
+We all want what we want now, but oftentimes God wants us to have a little patience and trust Him for things to happen in His timing.

 4. Suffering is in The Bible

 As I do with most things I wanted an answer for why this was happening to me.
 I wanted to reason and figure out what I had done to deserve this punishment, but I realized I wasn’t being punished it was simply a trial I was facing in this life.
-We all face them and it’s in those moments that we need to lean into Jesus and know that He has a plan and He is going to work all things out for our good.
+We all face them and it’s in those moments that we need to lean into Jesus and know that He has a plan and He is going to work all things together for our good.

-Are you suffering though a miscarriage?
+Are you suffering through a miscarriage?
 I’d love to pray for you and support you through this challenging time.
-Please reach out to me at email@example.com If you simply want prayer just make the subject Prayer and I will pray for you no questions asked.
+Please reach out to me at firstname.lastname@example.org If you simply want prayer just make the subject Prayer and I will pray for you no questions asked.

 I know how challenging this time can be and how hard it can be to reach out to others.
 Remember that God is with you, and He has a plan for your situation.
-Lean into HIm.
+Lean into Him.